lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Visualising markers {#visualising-markers .unnumbered}
 -------------------

-Having added a the mouse markers to our `fData` from the `pRolocmarkers` we can now visualise these annotations along the PCA plot using the `plot2D` function and then use the `addLegend` function to map the marker classes to the pre-defined colours.
+Having added a the mouse markers to our `fData` from the `pRolocmarkers`, we can now visualise these annotations along the PCA plot using the `plot2D` function and then use the `addLegend` function to map the marker classes to the pre-defined colours.
 We also display the data along the first and seventh PCs using the `dims` argument.
 Note that in these calls to the `plot2D` function, we have omitted the `fcol` argument and use of the default `markers` feature variable to annotate the plot.
 We choose to display PCs 1 and 7 to illustrate that while upper principal components explain much less variability in the data